bonginc/lotj-2024-local/README.md

 Install by using git clone github.com/bonginc/lotj-2024-local .tt/

-Connecting is done by, connect jedi after running the jedi file.
+Connecting is done by, "connect jedi" after running the jedi file.

 Update to the latest client at tintin.mudhalla.net